nicolasDelhomme/zygoticEmbryogenesis/README.md

 ```

 ## Differential expression of genes in zygotic embryogenesis (Katja)
+Stages of zygotic embryogenesis were renamed from B[0-9]+ to Z[0-9]+ to indicate they come from zygotic embryogenesis, compared to stages named S[0-9], coming from somatic embryogenesis, to which they were compared.

 Biological quality assesment:
 exclude B10, as it has only one replicate
 src/R/BiologicalQC-ZE-FMG.R